BradleyA/pi-sound/README.md

 #### WARNING: These instructions are incomplete.
 Consider them as notes quickly drafted on a napkin rather than proper documentation!

+#### To watch futre updates in this repository select in the upper-right corner, the "Watch" list, and select Watching.

 I need to complete some cleanup before it is shareable and documented . . .

 ### Clone
 To install, change to the location you want to download the scripts.
 Use git to pull or clone these scripts into the directory.
 If you do not have git then enter; "sudo apt-get install git".
 On the github page of this script use the "HTTPS clone URL" with the 'git clone' command.

     git clone https://github.com/BradleyA/pi-sound